 Yes — that's right!
 But not just any headphones will do.

 Xen by Nuevana is wellness technology invented by a top cardiac surgeon and backed by science.
 Xen Headphones connect to a handheld device that generates an electrical current, all controlled by an app on your phone.
 Xen uses a revolutionary platform to send gentle, calming electrical signals via our patented earbuds, targeting a branch of the vagus nerve in the ear.
-It then seamlessly syncs vagus nerve stimulation with your music.
+It then seamlessly syncs vagus nerve stimulation with your music to reduce stress.

 And the best part?
 You can easily integrate it into your daily routine!
 Experience the benefits of Xen by Neuvana, including promoting balance, relaxation, and stress levels, all while commuting, working at your desk, watching TV, or just hanging out with friends.